You are here

 The right to collectively bargain is essential for workers to improve their wages and working conditions.
 Collective bargaining rights also enable public workers to fight for better services for the communities they serve.
 Denial of collective bargaining in the southern states is a vestige of slavery and Jim Crow.

 We are proud that the Southern Workers International Justice Campaign, initiated by UE Local 150, is leading the fight to repeal the prohibition of collective bargaining in North Carolina, as well as Virginia and West Virginia.
 We are forging unity and solidarity between the labor movement and the civil rights movement.
 The work of our statewide unions, with their multi-racial membership and leadership, represents a powerful weapon for social progress.

-3. Calls on locals to demand the governments of North Carolina and Virginia repeal their bans on collective bargaining;
+- Demands that the states of North Carolina and Virginia repeal their bans on collective bargaining;

-7. Supports work at the international level challenging the violation of public workers’ rights, especially in the South.
+- Supports work at the international level challenging the violation of public workers’ rights;

 - Calls on locals to mobilize in support of candidates for elected office who will restore and improve collective bargaining rights for public-sector employees.